Funding in Europe.

 Deadline: Rolling basis

-Journalismfund.eu is the first independent non-profit organisation, established in 1998, to have the purpose of stimulating in-depth cross-border journalism in Europe.
-There are various opportunities available, including European Cross-Border Grants, Money Trail Grants, the Pascal Decroos Fun, the Flemish Journalism Fund, Investigate Europe, and European Investigative Collaboration.
+Established in 1998, Journalismfund.eu is the first independent non-profit organisation with the purpose of stimulating in-depth cross-border journalism in Europe.
+There are various opportunities available, including European Cross-Border Grants, Money Trail Grants, the Pascal Decroos Fund, the Flemish Journalism Fund, Investigate Europe and European Investigative Collaboration.

 France, Germany, Italy, the Netherlands, Norway, Spain, Sweden, United Kingdom

-This grant is designed to support the research expenses, including travel, accommodation and technical costs for a project that covers international development issues.
-The project can be in a variety of media disciplines, and the average size of a grant is €20,000.
+This grant is designed to support research expenses, including travel, accommodation and technical costs, for a project that covers international development issues.
+The project can be in a variety of media disciplines and the average grant is €20,000.

 Deadline: Every quarter

 France, Belgium, Netherlands